-The latest GNOME already has a feature that automatically changes the wallpaper throughout the day very much like Windows 10.
-Since GNOME is the default desktop in Ubuntu now, this feature is available on Ubuntu by default.
-However, unlike Windows 10, there isn’t a feature that allows you to automatically change wallpapers from your collection.
+The latest GNOME already has a feature that automatically changes the wallpaper throughout the day much like Windows 10.
+Since GNOME is the default desktop in Ubuntu, this feature is available on Ubuntu by default.
+However, unlike Windows 10, there isn’t a feature to change wallpapers from your collection automatically.
 Not without the help of a third-party script or tool at least.
-In this case, the third-party script you will need is called LittleSimpleWallpaperChanger or LSWC which lets you automatically change wallpapers on Ubuntu.
+In this case, the third-party script you will need is LittleSimpleWallpaperChanger or LSWC which lets you automatically change wallpapers on Ubuntu.

 Download and Install LSWC

-1. You can download the script from GitHib.
+1. You can download the script from GitHub.
 This will give you a zip archive file.

 4. Regardless of how you open the folder inside a Terminal, once you do, copy and paste this command into the Terminal and hit enter.

-5. A dialogue box should now appear asking you to locate the folder that you want to use as your wallpaper source.
-Click on it and select the folder where you’ve kept your selected wallpapers.
-If you prefer you can set the Wallpapers folder in Pictures as the source folder.
+5. A dialogue box should now appear asking you to locate the folder you want to use as your wallpaper source.
+Click on it and select the folder where you’ve kept the selected wallpapers.
+If you prefer, you can set the Wallpapers folder in Pictures as the source folder.
 Any images that you set as wallpaper are automatically transferred to this folder.
 This means you can easily add to your collection by simply setting an image as the wallpaper.

 6. The script starts working right away as soon as you select the folder.
-If it doesn’t, try rebooting the computer.
+If it doesn’t work, try rebooting the computer.

 How to Change Wallpapers on Ubuntu using LSWC

 During installation, you have already selected the source folder for wallpapers.
 You can still add or remove wallpapers from this folder and the script will continue to switch between available images.
 However, you can’t now change the name or location of the selected folder as you please.
 That’ll break the script, for obvious reasons.
-If you want to change the source folder or rename it, you’ll need to edit a file named homepath.conf found in /home/.config/lswc/.
+If you want to change the source folder or rename it, edit homepath.conf found in /home/.config/lswc/.
 You may have to press Ctrl+H in your home folder to see the .config folder.
-Navigate to the file and double-click on it to open it.
+Navigate to the file and double-click to open it.

 set wallpaper path ubuntu